gtech-mulearn/Top-100-Coders/profile/salimumer@mulearn.md

 ### About Me

 >I'm Salim Umer, a tech enthusiast with a focus on data analysis and data science.
 I'm currently working on a Python dashboard project using Streamlit, NumPy, Pandas, and Plotly.
 > I'm also an enthusiastic problem solver and innovator, constantly seeking opportunities to apply technology to create impactful solutions.
-I've had the privilege of participating in numerous competitions at the state level, showcasing my commitment to pushing the boundaries of innovation.
+I've had the privilege of participating competitions at the state level, showcasing my commitment to pushing the boundaries of innovation.

 ### Portfolio Highlights